mossthmpsn/LIS690/ServerSetupDocumentation.md

 # Challenges

 - My main challenge was the fact that I was using the wrong version of Ubuntu.
-Overall, once I installed the correct version, I didn't encounter many issues.
+I also had issues accessing the HTTP simply because I didn't understand the directions.
+Otherwise, everything ran fairly smoothly.